-The story is set in the backdrop of a fishing hamlet in Kumbalangi.
-We are introduced to the dysfunctional family setup of four brothers — Saji (Soubin Shahir), Bonny (Sreenath Bhasi), Bobby (Shane Nigam) and Franky (Mathew Thomas).
-Meanwhile, Bobby falls in love with Babymol (Anna Ben).
-But her brother-in-law Shammi (Fahadh Faasil) opposes their relationship due to the difference in their family backgrounds.
-At the same time, Bonny dates a foreigner and a few other parallel narratives also take place.
-How the influence of women changes the already ruined relationship of these lazy brothers forms the gist of Kumbalangi Nights.
+The movie is set in the backdrop of a fishing hamlet in Kumbalangi.
+The script introduces us to a dysfunctional family of four brothers — Saji (Soubin Shahir), Bonny (Sreenath Bhasi), Bobby (Shane Nigam) and Franky (Mathew Thomas).
+Bobby falls in love with Babymol (Anna Ben), but her brother-in-law Shammi (Fahadh Faasil) opposes their relationship due to the difference in their family backgrounds.
+Meanwhile, Bonny dates a foreigner and a few other parallel narratives also become part of the story line.

 The perfect casting makes Kumbalangi Nights a brilliant movie.
 Fahadh as Shammi is so mysterious and it is almost unbelievable for us to see someone like him with a pinch of grey shade — but not like usual antagonists for sure.
 Shammi is a perfectionist, who admires himself with him shaping his moustache several times a day.
 Once, he even looks at the mirror and calls himself: “Raymond, the complete man.”

 However, unlike the villains we are familiar with, Shammi doesn’t shout or attack people directly.
 Though he affectionately speaks to people with a wide smiling face, the women in his family are scared of him.
 He hides his real character behind those fake smiles.
 And altogether, Shammi a surprise package.
 Undoubtedly, Fahadh pulls off the character gracefully proving nothing is impossible for the Kayyethum Doorathu actor now.